narendran/differentiable-programming/README.md

 # differentiable-programming

-A bunch of experiments to understand what differentiable programming could mean to software development in general.
+Few small experiments to understand what differentiable programming can do.